TonioGela/blog/content/contribute-with-ease/index.md

 description = "Contribute with ease!"
 +++

+- Once upon a time I didn't know how to contribute

 - Create issues and bug reports
     - search a lot before
     - maybe ask on Discord